Abandoned & Little-Known Airfields:

 consistent with the surrounding area."

-David Ulane reported in 2003 that at the current St. George Municipal Airport,
+David reported that at the current St. George Municipal Airport,

 "In our airport terminal here, we have an excellent display about our area’s aviation history,